mebbert/VariantToolChest/README.md

 ### Introduction
 The Variant Tool Chest (VTC) is designed to be a tool chest for analyzing variants (particularly VCF files) and to be **easily extensible**.
+We hope you will incorporate your valuable tools/algorithms to VTC.
+These tools/algorithms may be independently published or not.
+In either case, we want to build a well-integrated tool chest.
 Please see our BMC Bioinformatics paper (in press--to be published May 28, 2014).
-VTC is still under development and we are working to improve features and reliability, but there are several specific gaps VTC fills including:
+VTC is still under development and we are working to improve features and reliability, but there are several specific gaps VTC currently fills including:

 * Advanced set operations
 * Simple VCF comparisons